brgillis/SHE_Pipeline/doc/programs.rst

 #.
 The word "None" (without quotes), which signals that default values for all configuration parameters shall be used.
 #.
 The filename of an empty ``.json`` listfile, which similarly indicates the use of all default values.
 #.
 The filename of a ``.txt`` file in the workdir listing configuration parameters and values for executables in the current pipeline run.
 This shall have the one or more lines, each with the format ``SHE_MyProject_config_parameter = config_value``.
 #.
-The filename of a ``.xml`` data product of format DpdSheAnalysisConfig, pointing to a text file as described above.
+The filename of a ``.xml`` data product of format ``DpdSheAnalysisConfig``, pointing to a text file as described above.
 The format of this data product is described in detail in the Euclid DPDD at https://euclid.esac.esa.int/dm/dpdd/latest/shedpd/dpcards/she\_analysisconfig.html.
 #.
 The filename of a ``.json`` listfile which contains the filename of a ``.xml`` data product as described above.

 Any of the latter three options may be used for equivalent functionality.